-The district will monitor student progress and the success of students enrolled in DESE approved virtual MOCAP courses.
-If a course does not meet the educational needs of a student, the district may remove the student from the course.
+DESE will monitor student engagement and the success of students enrolled in DESE-approved MOCAP courses and report the information to the District.
+If a course does not meet the educational needs of a student, the District may remove the student from the course or alter the course offering if the course does not meet the educational needs of the student, including situations where the student does not actively participate in the course or complete course assignments.

-All concerns regarding the quality or delivery of a course will be reported to DESE.
-If the district has concerns regarding the quality of a course, the district may consider those concerns when making approval decisions for other students.
-In addition, the district will consider recommendations made by DESE regarding continued or future enrollment in MOCAP courses.
+The District will report all concerns regarding the quality or delivery of a MOCAP course to DESE.
+The District may consider concerns regarding the quality of a course when making approval decisions for other students.
+In addition, the District will consider recommendations made by DESE regarding continued or future enrollment in MOCAP courses.